-If your appeal is unsuccessful you cannot appeal again until the next academic year unless there has been a major change in the circumstances of the parent, child or school, since the original application e.g. you have changed address.
+If your appeal is unsuccessful you cannot appeal again until the next academic year unless the Admission Authority accepts a second application because there has been a major change in circumstances of the parent, child or school since the original application e.g. you have changed address.